2E0PGS/blog/_posts/2020-03-15-notes-and-paper.md

 Second rule was always have my notebook on the desk when I arrive at work so it's to hand.
 This prevents me reaching for Post-it Notes.

 I recently got back into mechanical pencils.
-I was looking at all types however I found out what Adam Savages favourite mechanical pencil is.
+I was buying and testing all types however I found out what Adam Savages favourite mechanical pencil is.
 It's the cheap disposable [PaperMate 0.7 mm Non-Stop](https://www.amazon.co.uk/PaperMate-Non-Stop-Mechanical-Pencil-Yellow/dp/B000SHSC5U).
 This was revolutionary and once I got my hand on one I soon fell in love.

 The rubber is a key part to a pencils usefulness over pens, any pencil without an attached rubber is useless to me.
+I tend to make a lot of mistakes in written writing where my brain is working faster than my hands.
+A writing implement which is erasable allows my notes to be edited and maintained like electronically typed notes on a computer.

 Coincidentally I recently also started reading Adam Savages new book "Every Tool's A Hammer: Life Is What You Make It".
 In the book he details his note taking techniques.
 I was again instantly understanding and wanting to try it for my self.
 I have used several note taking methods previously.
 Mostly lined paper with ticks at the end of lines I have completed.